silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 To obey the inheritance chain, we use `$this->getTemplatesWithSuffix('_EditForm')` for selecting the most specific template (so `MyAdmin_EditForm.ss`, if it exists).

-The form should be of type `CMSForm` rather than `Form`, since it allows the use of a `PjaxResponseNegotiator` to handle its display.
+The form should use a `LeftAndMainFormRequestHandler`, since it allows the use of a `PjaxResponseNegotiator` to handle its display.

 Basic example form in a CMS controller subclass: